-How much of the slowdown migration can be attributed to the Great Recession?
+How much of the migration slowdown can be attributed to the Great Recession?
 In trying to understand the labor demand effects of the Great Recession shock on migration, we conduct a simple simulation exercise.
-We use the marginal effect from the model estimated in column (2)-for the time period prior to the Great Recession-to ask the out-of-sample question as to what would have happened to Mexico-to-U.S. migration if the United States had not experienced the Great Recession.
+We use the marginal effect from the model estimated in column 2 of table 4-for the period preceding the Great Recession-to ask the out-of-sample question as to what would have happened to Mexico-U.S. migration if the United States had not experienced the Great Recession.
 We simulate the counterfactual log GDP ratios that would have occurred if the United States had remained on its long-term trend of GDP per capita.
-Because it is the GDP-atage-16 variable through which income changes primarily affect migration, GDP shocks operate by altering the initial labor-supply choices of individuals when they first enter the labor force: to seek work in Mexico or to move to the United States.
-The left-hand panel of Figure 13 shows the time-series projection of U.S. GDP in the absence of the recession, and the right-hand panel shows the actual and counterfactual log labor-demand ratios that would have resulted.
-The right-hand panel shows that the difference in log GDP ratios from actual versus predicted in 2010 opens up to about 0.06 (1.19-1.25) log points, or 6 percentage points.
-This indicates that the total predicted effect on the migration rate for cohorts turning 16 after 2007 is 0.06 x 0.07=.0042 log points, or roughly a half-percentage-point decrease in the decadal migration rate.
-Using the 2010 age cohort sizes and migration rates, there were 22 million Mexican-born individuals between the ages of 15 and 25, and we would have expected 1.9 million of them to migrate to the United States.
-Adjusting the decadal migration rate downwards by half a percent for the decade that transpired between the Great Recession and the 2015 ACS, we would have expected a decrease in the total stock of migrants of 109,000 arising from the labor demand shock to those exposed to the Great Recession shock when 16 or younger.
-Given the results in the previous section illustrating that the stock of migrants in this age group fell by more than 1.1 million between 2010 and 2015, it would appear that labor-demand shocks as captured by GDP per capita can explain only a modest portion of the reversal in migration flows.
+Because it is the GDP-atage-16 variable through which income changes primarily affect migration, GDP shocks operate by altering the initial labor supply choices of individuals when they first enter the labor force: to seek work in Mexico or to move to the United States.
+The left panel of figure 13 shows the time series projection of U.S. GDP in the absence of the recession, and the right panel shows the actual and counterfactual log labor demand ratios that would have resulted.
+The right panel shows that the difference in log GDP ratios from actual versus predicted in 2010 opens up to about 0.06 = 1.25 - 1.19 log points, or 6 percentage points.
+This indicates that the total predicted effect on the migration rate for cohorts turning 16 after 2007 is $0.0042 = 0.06 \times 0.07$ log points, or roughly a half percentage point decrease in the decadal migration rate.
+Using the 2010 age cohort sizes and migration rates, there were 22 million Mexican-born individuals between the age of 15 and 25, and we would have expected 1.9 million of them to migrate to the United States.
+Adjusting the decadal migration rate downward by 0.5 percent for the decade that transpired between the Great Recession and the 2015 ACS, we would have expected a decrease in the total stock of migrants of 109,000 arising from the labor demand shock to those exposed to the Great Recession shock when 16 or younger.
+Given the results in the previous section illustrating that the stock of migrants in this age group fell by more than 1.1 million between 2010 and 2015, it would appear that labor demand shocks as captured by GDP per capita can explain only a modest portion of the reversal in migration flows.

-Villarreal (2014) also finds declining trend migration and a weak discontinuous effect of Mexican and U.S. GDP on migration during the Great Recession.
+28 Villarreal (2014) also finds declining trend migration and a weak discontinuous effect of Mexican and U.S. GDP on migration during the Great Recession.
 His analysis suggests that migration tracks U.S. employment rates quite closely during this time period, but due to endogeneity concerns we do not pursue this control for economic conditions.